GabeScott/standard-works-vault/General Conference/2008 April - Faith of Our Father.md

 What of the Savior and those disciples who followed Him?

 The faith of our Father in Heaven has been consistent since the beginning of time, even from before the foundation of this world.
-John the Revelator described a great war in heaven.
-The issue was moral agency, as it is today.
+John the Revelator described a great war in heaven.[^5] The issue was moral agency, as it is today.
 All who have ever lived on this earth were among those who fought against Satan and stood with the Son and the Father.
 Therefore, do we not owe our allegiance to God, our Heavenly Father?

-As members of the Church of Jesus Christ, “we believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost.”
-And “we believe that through the Atonement of Christ, all mankind may be saved, by obedience to the laws and ordinances of the Gospel.”
-We believe in the great plan of happiness, the plan of redemption, the plan of salvation, whereby God’s children may experience mortality and return to the presence of the Father—a merciful plan established from before the foundation of this earth.
+As members of the Church of Jesus Christ, “we believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost.”[^6] And “we believe that through the Atonement of Christ, all mankind may be saved, by obedience to the laws and ordinances of the Gospel.”[^7] We believe in the great plan of happiness, the plan of redemption, the plan of salvation, whereby God’s children may experience mortality and return to the presence of the Father—a merciful plan established from before the foundation of this earth.

 This is the plan and the faith of our Father!